Algebraic Structure of the Weak Stage Order Conditions for Runge-Kutta Methods

 \Cref{Thm:MainResultDIRK} provides a bound on the WSO for a method with order $p$ and number of stages $s$.
 However, the theorem does not explain how one might go about constructing schemes with high WSO.
-We examine the solvability of the equations $P(A) \vec{\tau}^{(k)} = 0$ for the matrices $\lbmap A \rbmap_j$.
+In this section we examine the solvability of the equations $P(A) \vec{\tau}^{(k)} = 0$ for the matrices $\lbmap A \rbmap_j$.
 The results impose necessary conditions on $P(x)$ (e.g., constraints on the roots) for the construction of high WSO schemes.
+The necessary conditions also restricts how the spectrum of $A$ is partitioned into the minimal polynomials $Q(x)$, $P(x)$.
 We focus in this section on schemes that are not GEDIRK schemes.

 Here we write $p_{j}(x)$ to denote the minimal polynomial of $\lbmap A \rbmap_{j}$ when $j \geq 1$ (we have $p_{j}(x) = 1$ if $j = 0$).
-The main result is that $p_r$ must divide $P(x)$ when the first $r$ abscissas are distinct. \begin{lemma} (Necessary condition on $P(x)$ for a DIRK) Let a DIRK scheme that is not a GEDIRK be given with WSO $q$.
+The main result is that $p_r$ must divide $P(x)$ when the first $r$ abscissas are distinct. \begin{lemma} (Necessary condition on $P(x)$ for a DIRK) Let a DIRK scheme that is not a GEDIRK be given with WSO $q \geq 2$.
 If the abscissas $\{c_1, c_2, \ldots, c_{r}\}$ are distinct for $r \leq \lfloor \frac{q}{2} \rfloor$ then $p_{r}(x)$ divides $P(x)$. \end{lemma} \begin{proof} Apply the map $\lbmap \cdot \rbmap_r$ to \eqref{Eq:Pdef} and use \eqref{Eq:CommutationProperty} to obtain:

 By \Cref{lem:Refinementcj_zero} we have that $\lbmap K_q \rbmap_r = \mathbb{R}^r$, which when combined with \eqref{Eq:DIRK_SubMatrixWSO} implies $P( \lbmap A \rbmap_r ) = 0$.
 Thus $p_r(x)$ divides $P(x)$. \end{proof} \begin{corollary} For any non-confluent DIRK scheme (that is not a GEDIRK scheme), $p_{r}(x)$ divides $P(x)$ where $r=\lfloor \frac{q}{2} \rfloor$. \end{corollary}